minvws/nl-covid19-notification-app-android/README.md

 ## Supported devices

 The Android app is supported on devices with API level 23 and above, that is, Android 6.0 and above.
-See the non-exhausitive [list of supported models](supportedmodels.md)

 ## Disclaimer
 Keep in mind that the Google Exposure Notification API is only accessible by verified health authorities.
 Other devices trying to access the API using the code in this repository will fail to do so.